-Alimony is also commonly known as spousal support.
-It is a monetary amount that is paid monthly by a former spouse to their former wife or husband.
-In general, the individual who earned less money during the marriage is the one who receives alimony.
-It is meant to enable that person to continue being able to live the same lifestyle they were able to live throughout the marriage.
+Spousal support is also known as Alimony for tax purposes.
+It’s a monetary amount that is paid monthly by a spouse to the other spouse.
+The payment of support is meant to enable the supported spouse to continue being able to live the same lifestyle they were able to live throughout the marriage.

 In California, there are a few different types of alimony that are available.
 They include the following: